Clockwork Critters™ FAQ

-Probably not.
 There are other artists who base their creative works on some of the same types of toys we use, and certainly MANY people who repurpose toys in general.
-Although there are shows we do every year, we like to try new events as well.
-Our currently scheduled shows are posted on the website and our Facebook page.

 15) There was this mechanical owl in this movie I saw once….

 Bubo the owl from “Clash of the Titans”.
-Our most common request.
 While we have the technical and artistic know-how to construct a screen-accurate animatronic owl entirely from scratch, it would take several months and the price would be prohibitive.
-However, if you’re just looking for an owl Critter, we do (occasionally; see note 12) have them available.
+However, if you’re just looking for an owl Critter, we sometimes (very rarely) have them available.

 16) That giant horse (and/or triceratops) is new….

 Our original copper horse Anya suffered an accident on the way to an event a while back.
 Her place has been taken by Willow (who is rusty steel, but just as cute).
 Depending on the show, you might see Mortimer (copper/brass) the triceratops instead - he's amassed quite a fan base.

-We do not offer either style for sale as a stock item, but will do custom orders.
+We do not offer either style for sale as a stock item.
 People are welcome to photograph the large Critters – and they love having their pictures taken – but would (politely) ask that if you post them on social media that you tag Dark Rain Design.